jazzchatfield/charlie-hammond.com/work/brainworms.md

 AESTHETIC - silly, bright and cobbled together: hundreds of ‘worm-on-a-string’s, full-sized worm costumes made from sleeping bags and the biggest googly eyes we can find, cartoon drawings and cobbled-together technology that shouldn’t work but somehow does.

-SOUNDTRACK - wormy songs (Dr Worm - They Might Be Giants, The Caterpillar - The Cure) and earworms (Video Killed The Radio Star, Insomnia - Faithless, Chumbawamba, )
+SOUNDTRACK - wormy songs (Dr Worm - They Might Be Giants, The Caterpillar - The Cure) and earworms (Video Killed The Radio Star, Insomnia - Faithless, Chumbawamba)

 EXPECT - dance sequences, montages, physical comedy, bits that seem lighthearted but turn out not to be, bits that start off dark but turn out not to be, audience making decisions on how the show progresses (live audience and at-home audience alike), dream sequences, games, and worms

--
+---

 With support from The Lowry Theatre, Charlie explored some initial audio ideas alongside other thoughts.
 Working with sound-designer and all round wizard Ben Leverett-Jaques, Charlie created this creepy, binaural audio (best enjoyed with headphones):